weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-anyscale.md

 ### Query-time parameters

-You can supply parameters at query time by adding it to the HTTP header.
+You can supply parameters at query time by adding them to the HTTP header.

 | HTTP Header | Value | Purpose | Note |
 | :- | :- | :- | :- |